Werkov/suse-kabi-tools/README.md

   during the Linux kernel build.
 It allows to consolidate multiple symtypes files into a single file and to compare symtypes data.
 For details, see the manual pages [ksymtypes(1)][ksymtypes_1] and [ksymtypes(5)][ksymtypes_5].
+* suse-kabi &ndash; a wrapper used by RPM when building SUSE kernels

 ## Installation